Sea otter: Subspecies

 Three subspecies of the sea otter are recognized with distinct geographical distributions.
-Enhydra lutris lutris (nominate), the Asian sea otter, ranges from the Kuril Islands north of Japan to Russia's Commander Islands in the western Pacific Ocean.
+Enhydra lutris lutris (nominate), the Asian sea otter, ranges across Russia's Kuril Islands northeast of Japan, and the Commander Islands in the northwestern Pacific Ocean.
 In the eastern Pacific Ocean, E. l. kenyoni, the northern sea otter, is found from Alaska's Aleutian Islands to Oregon and E. l. nereis, the southern sea otter, is native to central and southern California.
 The Asian sea otter is the largest subspecies and has a slightly wider skull and shorter nasal bones than both other subspecies.
 Northern sea otters possess longer mandibles (lower jaws) while southern sea otters have longer rostrums and smaller teeth.